pmagaz/rextore/README.md

 ### Observable Actions

-In Rextore, your actions are Observables but you can dispatch them in the same way of Redux dispatch its actions using plain objects with a type property to describe the type and a payload with the attached data to the action.
+In Rextore, your actions are also Observables but you can dispatch them in the same way of Redux dispatch its actions using plain objects with a type property to describe the type and a payload with the attached data to the action.
 This object will be the value emitted by the Observable Action.

 ```javascript
 store.dispatch({